goujilinouhaila-coder/Multiplication_table/README.md

 The only image that can possibly be remembered for modular arithmetic is the trigonometry one.
 But it is the same mechanics as for a simple clock: every time the needle performs a circle turn, we return to the same number.
 Mathematically speaking, the clock is said to have a modular system of 12: the number 13 returns to the number 1.
 This type of system allows us to represent multiplication tables.
 By placing a certain number of points on a circle and connecting the points following a multiplication.

-## Wonder
-By exploring the multiplication tables, each time we will see on the figure less strokes of what should be there; this means that the square of the multiplication table that is being studied is equal to 1 modulate the number of points.

 ## Getting the code

 You can clone the repository on your local machine and reach it with the following commands :